EU-Japan Economic Partnership Agreement

 - guarantees non-discriminatory treatment of EU businesses operating in the public procurement markets

-- saves companies of both sides substantial amounts of money and time when trading goods on the bilateral market
+- saves companies of both sides substantial amounts of money and time when trading goods on the bilaterally

 - provides for enhanced support of smaller firms which are disproportionately affected by trade barriers